- Net Worth: $70 million

 Elvis Costello, the popular 63-year-old musician, singer and composer, cut his European concert tour short while he recovers from a “very aggressive cancerous malignancy.”
 He was set to tour with his longtime band The Imposters but cancelled the remaining dates while he recovers from surgery.

 Costello was born Declan Patrick MacManus in Paddington, London, England in 1954.
 He is best known as both a solo artist and as the front man for the band Elvis Costello and the Attractions.
-According to Celebrity Net Worth, Costello’s net worth is approximately $70 million and is a well-known musician dating back to 1973 when he released his debut album “My Aim is True.”
+According to Celebrity Net Worth, Costello’s net worth is approximately $70 million.
+He’s a well-known musician dating back to 1973 when he released his debut album “My Aim is True.”

 Here’s what you need to know about Costello’s net worth:

-1. Costello’s Net Worth is Approximately $70 Million Due to a Long Career in Music, Songwriting & Acting
+1. Costello’s Net Worth of $70 Million Was Earned Through a Long Career in Music, Songwriting & Acting

 Costello began his career in the early 1970’s, during London’s popular pub rock music scene, according to Celebrity Net Worth.
 His album “My Aim is True” was critically acclaimed when it first dropped, and he formed the Attractions shortly after as a backup band.
 The group toured for a decade before splitting up in 1986, Celebrity Net Worth reports.